Available with Standard or Advanced license.

 You cannot edit a feature class that is in a feature dataset with another feature class with a unique index on a user-defined field.

-When you create an index, you are presented with an option of creating the index as ascending or, if the option is not checked, as descending.
+When you create an index, you can create the index as ascending or descending.
 An ascending index is maintained in ascending order.
 For example, city name values of Athens, Berlin, London, and Paris would appear in that order in an ascending index, whereas in a descending index, they would appear as Paris, London, Berlin, and Athens.

-File geodatabases do not support multicolumn indexes.
-The Properties dialog box does not allow you to specify a multicolumn index.
-The Add Attribute Index tool does allow you to specify a multicolumn index, and although the index you create appears to be a multicolumn index when viewed from the Properties dialog box in the Catalog pane, it's actually a separate index on each field.
+The Add Attribute Index tool allows you to specify a multicolumn index, and although the index you create appears to be a multicolumn index when viewed from the Properties dialog box in the Catalog pane, it's a separate index on each field.

 Indexes can be created for a single column or for multiple columns in a geodatabase.
 Multicolumn indexes are useful if you frequently specify two or three fields together in a query.
 In this case, the multicolumn index may provide faster query performance than two or three separate indexes, one on each field.